deNBI/cloud-user-docs/wiki/portal/project_overview.md

 * Submitting the application

-* Approval of the Principal Investigator: The application must be submitted or confirmed by the responsible research director
+* Approval of the Principal Investigator: The application must be submitted or confirmed by the responsible principal investigator

 * Confirmation by the Cloud committee: The application must be approved by the committee of the de.NBI Virtual Organization